Men's Health Page

 There’s no way of knowing if you have prostate cancer without visiting your doctor, as most men with early prostate cancer don’t have any symptoms.
-Click Here to check your risk.
+Check your Risk in 30 Seconds

 You may want to speak to your GP if you're over 50 (or over 45 if you have a family history of prostate cancer or are a black man), even if you don't have any symptoms.
 These are all things that can increase your risk of prostate cancer.
-We understand that having these sort of conversations can be a difficult.
-Prostate Cancer UK have put together a form in which you can fill out at home to bring with you to your GP appointment.
+We understand that having these sorts of conversations can be difficult.
+Prostate Cancer UK has put together a form which you can fill out at home to bring with you to your GP appointment.

 Testicles are responsible for the production of male hormones (mostly testosterone) and sperm.
 Testicular cancer starts as an abnormal growth or tumour that develops in one or both testicles.
 There are several types of testicular cancer, but the most common is the germ cell tumour.

-The best thing you can do to for your testicles is to check them on a monthly basis, and if something doesnt feel right, head to the doctor.
-Below is the guide that Movember have put together to help educate men on how to check your testes.
+The best thing you can do for your testicles is to check them on a monthly basis, and if something doesn't feel right, head to the doctor.
+Below is the guide that Movember has put together to help educate men on how to check their testes.

-We want to help improve the sexual health and wellbeing of men and raise awareness of the extent to which sexual problems can affect the general population.
-Now we understand that talking about your sexual health can be a little daunting and not everyone is comfortable enough to open up to thier GP.
+We want to help improve the sexual health and well-being of men and raise awareness of the extent to which sexual problems can affect the general population.
+Now we understand that talking about your sexual health can be a little daunting and not everyone is comfortable enough to open up to their GP.

 The Sexual Advice Association has great resources for any FAQ on your sexual health.